greg7mdp/gf/README.md

 ./build/gf
 ```

 Please read the rest of this file to learn about using and configuring `gf`.

 If you're new to GDB, see [this article](https://handmade.network/forums/articles/t/2883-gdb).

-If you want to make a debug build of `gf`, use a command like `g++ gf2.cpp -g -lX11 -pthread`.

 ## Tips

-- You can run the application with `./gf2`.
+- You can run the application with `./gf`.
 Any additional command line arguments passed to `gf` will be forwarded to GDB.
 - Press Ctrl+Shift+P to synchronize your working directory with GDB after you start your target executable.
 This is necessary if you open `gf` in a different directory to the one you compile in.
 - To view RGBA bitmaps, select the `Data` tab and then select `Add bitmap...`.
 - Ctrl+Click a line in the source view to run "until" that line.
 Shift+Click a line in the source view to skip to it without executing the code in between.